Antoeni/Senior-Project/README.md

 Libraries required:

-Import library needed for this project. from ultralytics import YOLO from ultralytics.solutions import heatmap import cv2 import json
+Import library needed for this project. import tkinter as tk from tkinter import ttk from PIL import Image, ImageTk import cv2 import json from ultralytics import YOLO from ultralytics.solutions import heatmap

 Include pip install instructions

-pip install ultralytics
+pip install sv-ttk #installs the UI pip install ultralytics #installs the dependencies

 ## Usage
 How do users use your program/code
 ```
-$ python3 main.py #FOR MAC
+$ python3 heatmap.py #FOR MAC
-$ python .\main.py #FOR WINDOWS
+$ python .\heatmap.py #FOR WINDOWS

 ```
 ### Testing

-The program will ask for permission to laptop's camera.

-The camera window will pop up named "frame" and green box will identify the objects in frame.
+The application will take in a camera source/video source, which it will display directly onto the UI what the source is from.
+Users will then be able to see what the heatmap is creating through the video source.

 ### Utilizing a webcam / camera

-In progress
+The webcam is going to capture the data in order for the AI to predict successfully what is in front of it.
+Then it will create a heatmap based on what is being detected from the AI.

 ## Features